-Students have the option of hot lunch that is cooked on site ($2.75 in 2020-21) or bringing their own lunches.
+Students have the option of hot lunch that is cooked on site (about $2.85 per standard meal) or bringing their own lunches.
 Families can also apply for free or reduced price rates.
 Hot lunch menus are published monthly and available under the “Calendars” section of our website.

 Are the teachers qualified?

 Yes.
 The teachers meet Iowa state certification standards with at least BA or BS degrees in education and continue to take classes to better themselves.
 Many staff members are also members of Our Lady of Victory and currently have or have had their own children at JFK.